 What is Small Business Saturday?

 American Express launched the first Small Business Saturday in 2010 to create buzz and demand for local businesses, and to recognize the benefits they bring to their communities.
 National retailers may own Black Friday, and the online giants may claim Cyber Monday; but in only a few years, Small Business Saturday has become a beloved, wildly successful retail tradition in its own right.
 It’s been fully embraced by the Small Business Administration, the federal government and elected officials in every state.
-This year, Small Business Saturday falls on November 25.
+In 2018, Small Business Saturday falls on November 24.

 Why should you participate?